 On this panel, you can view the status of your Internet connection, the session duration, and current data rates.

 NOTE: Important!
 The graph shows the current receiving and transmitting speeds for the last 3 minutes.
 This is not the maximum throughput rate of your internet channel.

 In the upper right corner, there is an 'Internet safety' service indicator.
-If there is a backup connection configured, you will also see the status and information about this connection.
+If a backup connection is configured, you will also see the status and information about this connection.